How to Breed Ducks Like the Pros

 - Eggs can be stored for up to 14 days, if not longer.

 - They must be stored properly with the pointy side down.
 This ensures that the air sac located on the blunt end will remain on top so that the baby can breathe.
 This is very important.
-Even if you store them the wrong way for a short period of time, the hatch rate decreases drastically.
+If you store them the wrong way for even a short period of time, the hatch rate may decrease drastically.

-- Storing them with the blunt side down could also increase the risks of bacterial contamination and salmonella.
+- Storing eggs with the blunt side down could also increase the risks of bacterial contamination and salmonella.

 What to Do With Bad Eggs

 - I know this is going to sound awful, but you can also feed them back to your ducks.
 Eggs are full of essential vitamins and proteins that aid both the male and the female reproductive systems.

 - You can even grind up the shells and feed them to the females.
 The calcium will make their subsequent eggs stronger and more fertile.